Wife: Malavika Krishna

 |Father- Gangaiah Hegde (Businessman)

 Mother- Vaasanthi G Hegde (Homemaker)

 Some Lesser Known Facts About V. G. Siddhartha

 - V. G. Siddhartha was an Indian businessman.
-He was the owner and founder of the popular food and beverage chain Cafe Coffee Day.
+He was the owner and founder of the popular food and beverage chain, Cafe Coffee Day.
 In July 2019, he committed suicide by drowning.

-- During his college days, he had joined the NCC.
-He wanted to be in the Indian Army.
+- During his college days, he joined the NCC, and he wanted to join the Indian Army.

-- After completing his studies, his father wanted him to join the family business, but, he wanted to do something of his own.
+- After completing his college education, his father wanted him to join the family business, but, he wanted to do something on his own.

-- He was very close to the Vice Chairman of the company, Mahendra Kampani, and he used to call him Mahendrabhai.
-He learnt a lot of things from him and used to consider him his idol.
+- He was very close to the Vice Chairman of the company, Mahendra Kampani, and he used to call him Mahendra Bhai.
+He learned a lot of things from him and used to consider him his idol.

 - While he was working in JM Financial, he used his earnings to buy coffee plantations.
 When he quit his job, he had around 3,000 acres of coffee plantations to his name.

 - He worked at JM Financial for 2 years and then returned to Bangalore to start his firm.